-The Bible and Historical Thought 0.5 unit Prerequisite(s): 1.0 unit of HIST or RELS at any level or permission of the instructor An examination of the Bible as an historical authority in relation to various scientific and humanistic disciplines.
+The Bible and Historical Thought

+Prerequisite(s): 1.0 unit of HIST or RELS at any level or permission of the instructor

+An examination of the Bible as an historical authority in relation to various scientific and humanistic disciplines.
 Topics to be discussed may include the age of the Earth, the history of life, biblical criticism, and the evolution/creationism controversy.

-RELS 3351/PHIL 3351 The Nature of Faith
+The Nature of Faith

-The Nature of Faith 0.5 unit Prerequisite(s): 1.0 unit of PHIL or permission of the instructor An analysis of the concept of religious faith, with special reference to the relation between faith and belief.
+Prerequisite(s): 1.0 unit of PHIL or permission of the instructor An analysis of the concept of religious faith, with special reference to the relation between faith and belief.
 What form(s) does faith take?
 Does religious practice entail faith?
 How is faith different from hope and love?
 Could someone who believes no religious claim be a person of religious faith?